Generating adversarial inputs for a graph neural network model of AC power flow: Results

 \subsection{Constrained-error results}

 We solve instances of Problem \ref{eqn:con-error} for each of nine PQ buses and for the first ten training points of the PF$\Delta$ Task-1.1 dataset.
 Table \ref{tab:perturbation-summary} summarizes the results by training point.
 We first note that all PQ buses have voltage magnitude lower bounds (according to PGLib) of 0.94, so our constraint on $y_{\PF,i}$ (with margin $\delta=0.04$) is always $y_{\PF,i}\leq 0.90$.
 The errors in voltage magnitude we achieve range from 0.04 to 0.06.
 There is a large variation in the number of successfully converged problems for different training points, suggesting that some training points are more vulnerable to adversarial perturbations than others.
-Overall, 65 / 90 instances converge to primal-feasible points.
+Overall, 64 / 90 instances converge to primal-feasible points.

 The ``0-norm'' in Table \ref{tab:perturbation-summary} is the number of nonzero entries of its argument, i.e., the number of input variables that need to be perturbed to achieve the adversarial outcome.

-We note that these numbers are low: In most cases, the adversarial outcome is achieve by perturbing only two input variables.
-Particular variables perturbed in selected cases are shown in Table \ref{tab:perturbations} and Figure \ref{fig:perturbation-hist} shows a histogram of perturbation 1-norms required to satisfy the adversarial constraints.
-As shown in Table \ref{tab:perturbations}, these perturbations often require setting voltage magnitude on PV buses to a value close to its lower bound of 0.94.
+We note that these numbers are low.
+As shown by the histogram in Figure \ref{fig:l0-histogram}, the adversarial outcome is achieved by perturbing two or fewer input variables in most cases.
+Selected adversarial perturbations are shown in Table \ref{tab:perturbations}.
+We note that each variable listed corresponds to a single perturbed coordinate of $x$.
+As shown in Table \ref{tab:perturbations}, these perturbations often require setting voltage magnitudes on PV buses to values close to their lower bounds of 0.94.
 This result suggests that robustness of the CANOS-PF neural network model could be improved by including more points with output voltages near this bound in the training data.
-We leave such improvements to the neural network model for future work.